 Items without specified processing times

-You can open a case once the 5-weekday processing time, plus shipping time, has passed.
+You can open a case once the 5-weekday processing time, plus delivery time, has passed.

-You can open a case once the processing time plus an additional 4-weekday shipping time has passed.
+You can open a case once the processing time plus an additional 4-weekday delivery time has passed.

-You can open a case once the processing time plus an additional 10-weekday shipping time has passed.
+You can open a case once the processing time plus an additional 10-weekday delivery time has passed.

-For example: An item’s processing time is 3-5 days, and is shipping within the US.
+For example: An item’s processing time is 3-5 days, and is delivering within the US.
 You order the item on 1st September.
 You can open a case on 9th September.
-This includes 5 days for processing time and 4 days for shipping time from the day your ordered this item.
+This includes 5 days for processing time and 4 days for delivery time from the day your ordered this item.